Josee9988/project-template/README.md

 1. A **`SETUP_TEMPLATE.sh`** script that **MUST be executed right when you clone your repository**.
 The script will replace Jose's username and email (the author) with yours.
 It will remove all the _content_ from the CHANGELOG.md and write the basic structure for you to write your own.
-The script will also remove all the _content_ from the README.md, and it will remove the `LICENSE` file to let you freely choose your own and will auto remove itself (the script).
+The script will also remove all the _content_ from the READMiframea sponsor button (should be manually modified).
-1. A basic `.gitignore` file, ignoring Jetbrains/Intellij and VSCode IDE's folders.
-1. A CHANGELOG.md file that the `SETUP_TEMPLATE.sh` script will remove to let you write your own.
-1. A README.md file that its content will be erased when you run the `SETUP_TEMPLATE.sh` script.
-1. A fully customized `.github` folder with:
-   1. A [funding](/.github/FUNDING.yml) section to display a sponsor button (should be manually modified).
 [Learn more with the Github guide](https://docs.github.com/en/github/administering-a-repository/displaying-a-sponsor-button-in-your-repository)
    1. An [issue_label_bot.yaml](/.github/issue_label_bot.yaml) file to use the popular Github bot.
 [Activate it or check its documentation](https://github.com/marketplace/issue-label-bot).
    1. A [CONTRIBUTING](/.github/CONTRIBUTING.md) explaining how to contribute to the project.
 [Learn more with the Github guide](https://docs.github.com/en/github/building-a-strong-community/setting-guidelines-for-repository-contributors).
    1. A [SUPPORT](/.github/SUPPORT.md) explaining how to support the project.
 [Learn more with the Github guide](https://docs.github.com/en/github/building-a-strong-community/adding-support-resources-to-your-project).